Anvesan ResearchStablecoin Funding Report

 Tether is running a full-stack distribution moat

 Tether appears as an investor across every layer of the stablecoin distribution stack.
-None of its portfolio companies compete with USDT.
-Every bet is in the layer that moves, holds, or routes the asset.
+Counted properly, that is 12 disclosed deals, six of them as lead.
+None of its portfolio companies compete with USDT; every bet sits in the layer that moves, holds, or routes the asset.

 07Institutional tokenization